makechaos/videoNotesYoutube/README.md

 <h1> Boorkmarklet to take notes while watching a youtube video</h1>
-The notes will be time-stamped
+This would create overlay on top right corner.
+The added notes will be time-stamped.
+Clicking on a note would set the playback to appropriate time point!